Task Velocity: Your Productivity Pulse

 The most direct way to improve velocity is to make completion easier — which usually means reducing friction, not working harder.
 A few behaviors that tend to help:

 Keep tasks small.
 Large, vague tasks tend to stall.
-A task titled "Website redesign" might sit for weeks, while "Draft homepage copy" gets done in an afternoon.
+A task titled "Redesign the homepage" might sit for weeks, while "Draft homepage copy" gets done in an afternoon.
 Break work down until each task represents a single, doable action.
-The Break Any Project Down with Subtasks article covers this in depth.
+See Break Any Project Down with Subtasks for how to structure this.

 Use due dates consistently.
 Tasks without dates are easy to defer indefinitely.
 When tasks have dates, they surface in Today's Focus and This Week, which makes them visible and harder to ignore.